What is a Bathtub Bench?

 - Feet: Most bath seat models are equipped with rubber feet attached to the bottom of the legs.
 The rubber feet help to reduce the likelihood the chair will slide around when you sit down and stand up.
 They can either be round, rubber-stopper style feet or suction cup-style feet.
 The suction cup-style feet can help to further prevent the seat from slipping, but they do not work in all tubs.
 For the suction-cup style feet to work, the tub bottom should have a clean, smooth, untextured surface.

 - Clamps: Most bath bench models are free-standing and as such they may tip or wiggle a little bit when you sit down and stand up.
 A few bath bench models have been specially designed to clamp to the sidewall of the tub (or rest on the tub wall), making them less likely to slide or tip when you transition from sitting to standing.
 If you are considering a bath bench of this type, it is important to be aware that the widths and heights of bathtub walls differ.
-Prior to ordering one, confirm the model selected will accomodate the width and height of your bathtub’s wall.
+Prior to ordering one, confirm the model selected will accomodate both the width and height of your bathtub’s wall.

 - Backrest: Bath bench models are available with and without a backrest.
 Models offering a backrest are a better option if you have trouble with sitting balance or if you fatigue easily because they provides a supportive surface to lean back against to rest.